-- Once the Command Prompt opens, enter cleanmgr command to start Disk Cleanup.
+- Enter cleanmgr command to start Disk Cleanup.
 You can also use cleanmgr /d C command to automatically scan the C drive.

 - Press Windows Key + I to open the Settings app.

-- When Settings app opens, in the Find a setting field enter disk and choose Free up disk space by deleting unnecessary files.
-After doing that, Disk Cleanup tool will start.
+- In the Find a setting field enter disk and choose to Free up disk space by deleting unnecessary files.

 - Navigate to This PC.